F1 Q: Do I still need to perform Active Duty for Training (ADT) and Inactive Duty for Training (IDT)?

 F37 Q. I travel from outside RCD to drill.
 Is double berthing being enforced during the pandemic?

 A. No. For the duration of the pandemic (or until otherwise indicated) single occupancy berthing is authorized and will be funded.
-Members conducting IDT at their normal drilling location who are eligible to receive berthing are granted an exception to berthing policy contained in chapter 2.G.3. of the Reserve Policy Manual, COMDTINST M1001.28 (series).
+Members conducting IDT at their normal drilling location who are eligible to receive berthing are granted an exception to berthing policy contained in Chapter 2 of the Reserve Duty Status and Participation Manual (RDSP), COMDTINST M1001.2 (series).

 F38 Q. Are “weigh-ins” still required during the pandemic?

 A. Yes.
 Semi-annual “weigh-ins,” now referred to as Body Composition Screenings, have resumed as of 01 October 2020 for all military members.
 FAQs and specific SELRES guidance can be found here: https://www.dcms.uscg.mil/Portals/10/CG-1/cg133/pdf/Body_Comp_FAQs_Sept_2020.pdf?ver=xu1jlg13QWRUXTcl7xTDog%3d%3d.

 General and policy questions regarding the Body Composition Program should be sent to HQS-SMB-BodyCompPolicy@uscg.mil.

 F39 Q. I have been mobilized in support of COVID-19, can my orders be extended?